 Alternative 1 (Increase Buffer from Sensitive Land Uses) (as described on pages 5-6 to 5-7 of the DEIR), proposes no commercial development of the existing rural-scale residential development south of I-80 along Martin Lane and Betty Lane that is currently designated Tourist Destination Commercial.
 Under Alternative 1, the areas along Martin and Betty Lane would be designated as RR - Rural Residential and development of the existing Tourist Destination Commercial areas on either side of Horseshoe Bar Road would have an increased buffer from Secret Ravine and its tributaries would have increased buffer and more limited development potential.
 Under Alternative 1, there would be a reduction in the amount of development in areas near streams and creeks that have sensitive biological resources and could be relatively more sensitive for undiscovered archaeological resources, and in particular a reduction in the amount of development near Secret Ravine.
 Alternative 1 would also reduce the amount of development on properties that have oak woodlands.
-Instead of these areas that may be more sensitive for biological and cultural resources, Alternative 1 includes additional rural-scale development in locations that do not have sensitive of sensitive receptors and potentially substantial air pollutant emissions and noise sources, such as high-volume roadways.
+Instead of these areas that may be more sensitive for biological and cultural resources, Alternative 1 includes additional rural-scale development in locations that do not have sensitive resources around the edges of the Planning Area.
+Alternative 1 would minimize the geographic proximity of sensitive receptors and potentially substantial air pollutant emissions and noise sources, such as high-volume roadways.